LemonBoy/ldm/README.md

 ---------
-To execute a script after a device is mounted/unmounted just use `-c` to point to your script/program (must be +x), it will be executed with the action performed (mount/unmount/test) and the mountpoint and filesystem as arguments respectively.
+To execute a script after a device is mounted/unmounted just use `-c` to point to your script/program (must be +x), it will be executed with the action performed (mount/unmount/test) and the mountpoint, filesystem and device node as arguments respectively.

 Blacklisting
 ------------
 If you don't want ldm to automount a certain device just write a fstab entry for it, specifying the `noauto` option.

-Alternatively porvide a callback.
+Alternatively provide a callback.
 Before a mount is done, the callback will be executed with `test` action.
 When the exit code is not 0, the mount will not be perfomed.